A nonparametric Bayesian analysis of independent and identically distributed observations of covariate-driven Poisson processes: Expanded applications to the Canadian wildfire dataset

 An illustration of the data for Saskatchewan is presented in Figure \ref{Fig:CovSaksa}.
 Similar to Section \ref{Sec:RealData}, we observe some strong variability in the yearly number of events, as well as in the range and fluctuations of the covariates.

-We again perform a preliminary analysis, separately studying the influence of each individual covariate on the wildfire intensity.
+We again first perform a preliminary analysis, separately studying the influence of each individual covariate on the wildfire intensity.
 The results are shown in Figure \ref{Fig:1DSaska}.
 Consistently with the behavior observed in Section \ref{Sec:RealData}, the temperature-based posterior mean displays a strong positive association, with a sharp raise between $16^\circ$C and $25^\circ$C. Also, a heavy negative impact of rains, particularly above 1 $\text{mm/m}^2$, is again captured.
 Minor differences emerge for the wind speeds, where a peak is located around $13$ km/h, similarly to Figure \ref{Fig:1DOntario} (right panel), but overall higher intensities are detected in the left tail than in the right one.
 This suggests the presence of some potential heterogeneity in the way in which wind speeds effect the risk of wildfires across different regions in Canada.
 The results for the full analysis, based on the joint information on all three covariates, are also in line with those presented in Section \ref{Subsec:3DOntario}.
 For brevity, we only display the obtained spatial plug-in posterior means, for the same selection of years 2006, 2008, 2010, 2013, 2015, 2016, 2018, 2021 and 2022.
-These are seen to effectively capture the yearly structure of the wildfire distribution in Saskatchewan.
+See Figure \ref{Fig:3DsasSpatial}.